Images of Greenville, S.C. and a Surprise at Caesar’s Head State Park

 The Cherokee Indians once held exclusive hunting grounds in the area that is now Greenville.
 The natural landscape offered protection, freshwater, and abundant wild game.
 When Europeans settled there, visitors began to enjoy picnics near the river and excursions to nearby mountains.
 Audra and I planned with this in mind.
 We spent part of two days photographing and dining around the West End Historic District, the Peace Center Campus, and Falls Park.
 In between, we enjoyed a full day outing to nearby Caesar’s Head State Park.

 After catching up during lunch at Lazy Goat, we began a walking tour at RiverPlace, using the Downtown Greenville Map as a guide.

 The open air brick venue of Wyche Pavilion takes center stage from West End along the RiverWalk near Art Crossing.

-Built 1835, the brick shell of the old Coach Factory is now preserved and repurposed as a venue, part of the Peace Center Campus, and one of the Greenville’s most photographed structures.
+Built in 1835, the brick shell of the old Coach Factory is now preserved and repurposed as a venue, part of the Peace Center Campus, and one of Greenville’s most photographed structures.

 We crossed the Reedy River at the colorful walking bridge that rises over pillars that form the Reedy River dam, an area of old rail passage.
 The dam is another example of how Greenville incorporates its heritage into beautiful areas with a purpose.
 The walking bridge is now the Eugenia Duke Bridge, named for the endearing legend and pioneer businesswoman who launched our favorite brand of mayonnaise.